 Present-day Mongolia is one of the most sparsely populated countries in the world.
 The landmass of Mongolia is 1,566,000 square kilometers or 605,000 square miles.
 Yet the population in this huge landmass is just over 3 million people.

-If you compare this to Inner Mongolia, there are far more Mongols living in China than Mongolia.
+If you compare this to Inner Mongolia, there are far more Mongols living in China than in Mongolia.
 The Mongols are the 10th Ethnic group in China and have a population of almost 6 million people.
 This is almost double the population of Mongolia.

-The Han Chinese
+About The Han Chinese People

-Manchu’s, Mongols, and Han Chinese Compared.
+Manchu, Mongols, and Han Chinese Differences and Comparisons

 |Original Location||Northeastern China||Mongolia and Inner Mongolia||Yellow River Basin, China|